AsimKhan2019/CodeLabs-UWP/Workshop/Module2-MorePersonalComputing/README.md

 ### Exercise 1: Inking ###

 We will be implementing the following Inking features:
-- Notes recorded using a simplified OneNote model
+- Notes recorded using inking
 - Inking on photos
 - Ink Toolbar (preview of the RS1 Ink Toolbar for color and pen selection)
 - Optical character recognition